On This Page

 • Ferritin — low-normal can still reduce oxygen delivery

-• Vitamin D — "in range" doesn't always mean sufficient
+• Vitamin D — “in range” does not always mean sufficient

 • Magnesium — serum levels poorly reflect cellular status